scottonanski/persistent-mind-model/NEXT_STAGE_ARCHITECTURE.md

 # PMM Next-Stage Architecture Documentation

-## Revolutionary AI Consciousness Platform
+## PMM Next-Stage Architecture Documentation

-The Persistent Mind Model (PMM) Next-Stage Architecture represents a groundbreaking evolution in AI consciousness modeling, transforming PMM from a production-ready personality system into the world's first **cryptographically verifiable, self-sovereign AI identity platform**.
+The Persistent Mind Model (PMM) Next-Stage Architecture describes experimental extensions to PMM focused on integrity verification, optional local inference, and portability of a persistent personality/memory state.
+The goal is to add cryptographic checks and export/import capabilities on top of the existing system.

 ## 🎯 Strategic Vision